ibm-cloud-docs/power-iaas/removing-network-interface.md

 {:note: .note}
 {:external: .external}

-# How to add or remove a network interface from an AIX VM
+# How to add or remove a network interface from an AIX virtual machine (VM)
 {: #managing-network-interface}

 You must remove and readd the AIX VM network interface if you choose to disconnect the {{site.data.keyword.powerSys_notm}} AIX VM from a public network.